ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Plugin and Macros/Macros/Macro samples/index.md

 [More](Complete%20address%20information/index.md)

+## Replace Words in Document

+In this example we are replacing words in the text editor.

 ## Support

 If you want to request a feature or report a bug regarding macros, use the issues section [on GitHub.](https://github.com/ONLYOFFICE/plugin-macros/issues)